Understanding Bed Bug Treatment

 The first part of understanding bed bug treatment is understanding the target.
 Bed bugs are:

-- small in size (think watermelon seed for adults), but visible
+- Small in size (think watermelon seed for adults), but visible

-- master hitchhikers.
+- Master hitchhikers.
 They can make their way from building A to your home via shoe tread, suitcase seems, coat pocket, etc.

-- gradual metamorphosis developers.
+- Gradual metamorphosis developers.
 They go from egg to nymph (nymphal stages referred to as instars), to adult.

-- master adapters.
+- Master adapters.
 They have shown great ability to develop resistance to chemicals

-- traumatic inception reproducers.
+- Traumatic inception reproducers.
 The female is stabbed in the abdomen by the male’s organ, so she is likely to run off and find a place to hide and protect herself.
 This can lead to bed bugs spreading in unpredictable ways and areas.

 Inspections

 The first part of any bed bug treatment is a solid inspection.
 Inspectors include both the human and canine variety.
 Each has its advantages and disadvantages.
 The main point is to confirm the presence of bed bugs.
 This may be finding an adult or nymph, locating egg deposits, or finding bed bug fecal matter.
-Oftentimes, the fecal matter will tell the story of the paths traveled and the congregation centers.
-A good inspection will be able to give an idea as to what needs discarded, what needs treated, and what process will be most effective.

 Preparation